mongodb/specifications/source/unified-test-format/unified-test-format.rst

 unless one or more `runOnRequirement`_ documents are satisfied.

-If `initialData`_ is specified, for each `collectionData`_ therein the test runner MUST drop the collection using a "majority" write concern and then insert the specified documents, also using a "majority" write concern.
+If `initialData`_ is specified, for each `collectionData`_ therein the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
+If no documents are specified, the test runner MUST create the collection with a "majority" write concern.
 The test runner MUST use the internal MongoClient for these operations.

 Create a new `Entity Map`_ that will be used for this test.
 If `createEntities`_ is specified, the test runner MUST create each `entity`_ accordingly and add it to the map.

-For any collection entities that specify true for `createOnServer <entity_collection_createOnServer_>`_, the test runner MUST create those collections on the server using a "majority" write concern.
-Test runners SHOULD ignore any NamespaceExists (code 28) errors when doing so.
-As an optimization, test runners MAY skip this step for any collections that were created as a result of inserting documents during processing of `initialData`_.

-If the test might execute a ``distinct`` command within a transaction on a sharded cluster, the test runner SHOULD execute a non-transactional ``distinct`` command on each collection entity created.
+If the test might execute a ``distinct`` command within a transaction on a sharded cluster, for each collection entity the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server.
 See `StaleDbVersion Errors on Sharded Clusters`_ for more information.
-Test runners MAY combine this step with handling for `createOnServer`_, since both are primarily relevant to transactions.

 If `test.expectedEvents <test_expectedEvents_>`_ is specified, the test runner MUST enable command monitoring for any client entities so that events can be